 - yeast and yeast nutrient

-Pick the flowers just before starting, so they’re fresh.
+1) Pick dandelion flowers just before starting, so they’re fresh.
 You do not need to pick the petals off the flower heads, but the heads should be trimmed of any stalk.
-Put the flowers in a 3 gallon bucket.
-Set aside 1 pint of water and bring the remainder to a boil.
+2) Put the flowers in a 3 gallon bucket.
+3) Set aside 1 pint of water and bring the remainder to a boil.
 Pour the boiling water over the dandelion flowers and cover tightly with cloth or plastic wrap.
-Leave for two days, stirring twice daily.
+4) Leave for two days, stirring twice daily.
 Do not exceed this time.
-Pour flowers and water in large pot and bring to a low boil.
-Add the sugar and the peels (peel thinly and avoid any of the white pith) of the lemons and orange.
+5) Pour flowers and water in large pot and bring to a low boil.
+6) Add the sugar and the peels (peel thinly and avoid any of the white pith) of the lemons and orange.
 Boil for one hour, then pour into a crock or plastic pail.
-Add the juice and pulp of the lemons and orange, and the raisins.
+7) Add the juice and pulp of the lemons and orange, and the raisins.
 Allow to stand until cool (70-75 degrees F.).
-Add yeast and yeast nutrient, cover, and put in a warm place for three days.
-Strain and pour into a secondary fermentation vessel (bottle or jug).
+8) Add yeast and yeast nutrient, cover, and put in a warm place for three days.
+9) Strain and pour into a secondary fermentation vessel (bottle or jug).
 I used a glass jug from apple cider.
-Fit a fermentation trap to the vessel.
+10) Fit a fermentation trap to the vessel.
 Leave until fermentation ceases completely, then rack and add the reserved pint of water and whatever else is required to top up.
-Refit the airlock and set aside until clear.
+11) Refit the airlock and set aside until clear.
 Rack and bottle.
 This wine must age six months in the bottle before tasting, but will improve remarkably if allowed a year.
 [Adapted recipe from C.J.J.
-Berry’s First Steps in Winemaking]
+Berry’s First Steps in Winemaking] First Steps in Winemaking

 3. Dock (Rumex crispa)

 Dock is a broadleaf wild green, that grows in fields, yards, and around barns.
-It grows about 12 to 18 inches high and its leaves are 6 to 8 inches long.
-Leaves have crinkly edges.
-Flowers appear in June around here, followed by seeds that turn dark brown.
+It grows about 12 to 18 inches high and its leaves are 6 to 8 inches long, they have crinkly edges.
+Flowers will appear in June, followed by seeds that turn dark brown.
 There are several species of dock and all are edible when the leaves are young.
-They are rich in vitamin A and C. The dark green spring leaves purify the blood and cleanse the body of toxins.
+They are rich in vitamin A and C and the dark green spring leaves purify the blood and cleanse the body of toxins.

 4. Sheep Sorrel (Rumex acetosella)